 Dear Committee Member;

-Last year, the largest circus in the country, Ringling Brothers-Barnum & Bailey, folded its tents for good.
+The largest circus in the country, Ringling Brothers-Barnum & Bailey, folded its tents for good.
 Years of parents and grandparents protesting the use of endangered species in demeaning and harmful acts caused a great change for the 64 elephants and many lions, tigers and, yes, bears at RBBB.

 As the school year winds down, children from your school district are visiting Buttonwood Park Zoo in New Bedford.
 Although it may seem an innocent field trip, please consider what a day at the zoo teaches your children about two Asian elephants, Ruth & Emily, who are kept on a half-acre dirt lot at the zoo.